brandon-allie-wedding/brandon-allie-wedding.github.io/README.md

+# To Do List pre Invitations

+- add honeymoon fund
+- update agenda (with rough agenda at least)

 # Make your website with R Markdown in minutes

 This is a template (and tutorial) for creating your website with R Markdown in minutes.